ORGANIC MUNICIPAL WASTE RECYCLING RATE

 Headline

-Figure 1: Trend of the ratio between quantities of organic waste recycled and quantities of organic waste separately collected
+Table 1: Trend in the ratio of organic waste recycled to organic waste collected separately, 2020-2024.

 Data source